-This Konnyaku Noodle Ramen is made using noodles that are made from the roots of a yam plant, which work as a great, if slightly unusual, alternative to regular ramen noodles.
+This Shirataki Noodle Ramen is made using noodles that are made from the roots of a yam plant, which work as a great gluten-free and grain-free alternative to regular ramen noodles.

-Konnyaku noodles are also known as shirataki, which means ‘white waterfall’ because the noodles are long and white.
-You can get grey konnyaku noodles, but they don’t taste any different from the white kind.
+Shirataki means ‘white waterfall’ because the noodles are long and white.
+You can get grey shirataki noodles, but they don’t taste any different from the white kind.
 I used the white variety for this recipe as I thought they’d look nicer in a soup.

-Konnyaku contains very few calories despite being very filling, so it’s sometimes used as a diet food.
-It’s very healthy, and in Japan, it’s known as ‘a broom for the stomach’.
+Shirataki noodles contain very few calories despite being very filling, so it’s sometimes used as a diet food.
+They’re very healthy, and in Japan, it’s known as ‘a broom for the stomach’.

-Flavour-wise, konnyaku itself doesn’t taste of much, and because it’s mostly made up of water, it’s great at absorbing all the flavours of the soup it’s cooked in.
+Flavour-wise, shirataki noodles themselves don’t taste of much, and because they’re mostly made up of water, which means it’s great for absorbing all the flavours of the soup it’s cooked in.

-This also makes it quite similar to regular ramen noodles.
-It’s therefore perfect for this noodle soup here, which is packed full of umami flavour, thanks to the miso, sesame oil and sesame seeds.
+This also makes them quite similar to regular ramen noodles.
+They’re therefore perfect for this noodle soup here, which is packed full of umami flavour, thanks to the miso, sesame oil and sesame seeds.

-If you’re not in Japan, konnyaku noodles can be bought from Asian supermarkets, some local health stores, and I’ve also found them in my local supermarket too!
+If you’re not in Japan, shirataki noodles can be bought from Asian supermarkets, some local health stores, and I’ve also found them in my local supermarket too!

-This Konnyaku Noodle Ramen is absolutely perfect if you’re feeling a little under the weather – it’s full of nutrients and fibre, and is so warming and comforting.
+This Shirataki Noodle Ramen is absolutely perfect if you’re feeling a little under the weather – it’s full of nutrients and fibre, and is so warming and comforting.